It’s here: Phottix Odin TTL Trigger for Canon to ship next week

 The Phottix Odin TTL Flash Trigger for Canon will start to ship to retailers next week and be available in the Phottix Online Store starting September 20.

-2. Phottix Odin TTL Trigger for Nikon shipping
+- The Phottix Odin TTL Flash Trigger for Canon

 WHEN DOES THE NIKON VERSION COME OUT?